binsec/binsec.github.io/nutshells/tosem-23.md

 ## Motivation

-Fuzzing refers to a process of repeatedly running a program with automatically generated inputs to trigger faults.
+<strong>Fuzzing</strong> refers to a process of repeatedly running a program with automatically generated inputs to trigger faults.
 The usual motive is to detect bugs as early as possible, before they cause failures or get exploited as vulnerabilities in production.
-Fuzzers are reported to have discovered many new [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) software vulnerabilities within a wide range of applications in the recent years.
+Fuzzers are reported to have discovered many new [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) vulnerabilities within a wide range of applications in the recent years.

- Many state of-art fuzzers use branch coverage as a feedback metric to guide the generation of inputs.
-The fuzzer retains inputs for further mutation only if they increase the coverage count of branches in the control-flow graph of the target program.
-In the same time, code analyses help finding inputs covering the branches that have a low triggering probability.
+ Many state of-art fuzzers use <strong>branch coverage</strong> as a feedback metric to guide the generation of inputs.
+More precisely, the fuzzer retains the generated inputs as seeds from which to generate newer inputs, but only in the case where they improve branch coverage within the control-flow graph of the fuzzed program.
+At the same time, automatic code analyses (such as taint tracking or symbolic execution) scrutinize the fuzzed program, in order to help the fuzzer discover inputs covering the branches that have a low triggering probability.

- However, branch coverage provides a shallow sampling of program behaviours and hence may discard inputs that might be interesting to mutate.
-To solve this issue, the software testing community has defined standard coverage metrics that are finer-grained than simply counting branches.
-Yet, the fuzzing community has just started to investigate ways to support some specific finer-grained metrics within specific fuzzers, and the general ability of these fine-grained metrics to improve fuzzing guidance remains unknown.
+ However, branch coverage provides a shallow sampling of program behaviours and hence may discard inputs that might be interesting to discover and keep as seeds.
+The software testing community has for long defined standard <strong>coverage metrics that are finer-grained than simply counting branches</strong> (like multiple conditions or mutation coverage).
+Yet, the fuzzing community has just started to investigate ways to integrate one or another of these finer-grained metrics within a specific fuzzer.
+As a consquence, the general ability of such metrics to improve fuzzing guidance remains unknown.

-In this work, we intend to challenge the position of branch coverage as the de facto guidance metric for fuzzing, and evaluate how much using a finer-grained metric for guidance would improve fuzzers.
-In particular, we want to avoid digging into the internals of every fuzzer implementation to extend them with ad hoc support for every additional metric, but provide instead an out-of-the-box and generic runtime guidance mechanism for existing fuzzers, which could be used to support most fine-grained metrics and beyond.
+<strong>In this work</strong>, we intend to challenge the position of branch coverage as the de facto guidance metric for fuzzing.
+Concretely, <strong>we aim at enabling the use of finer-grained metrics in fuzzers</strong>, as well as at <strong>evaluating whether and how much it improves fuzzing guidance</strong>.
+In particular, we want to avoid requiring to dig into the internals of every fuzzer implementation to extend it with ad hoc support for every additional metric.
+Instead, we aim at <strong>providing a generic runtime guidance mechanism that would work with existing fuzzers out of the box</strong>, and which could be used to support most fine-grained metrics and beyond.

 ## Proposal

-TOREWRITE
+We provide out-of-the-box support for fine-grained coverage metrics in fuzzers by <strong>transforming the code of the fuzzed program</strong>.
+Indeed, the coverage objectives from most fine-grained metrics (like conditions to activate or mutants to kill) can be made explicit in the code of the fuzzed program.
+As a consequence, we can transform this code to <strong>add new no-op branches corresponding to these fine-grained objectives</strong>.
+Covering one of the added branches is then equivalent to covering the corresponding objective from the metric.
+The instrumentation is performed carefully, in order to avoid modifying the program semantics.

-Let us consider the following code snippet on how our approach can make a state-of-the-art fuzzer (based on branch coverage) support a fine-grained coverage metric out-of-the-box (without changing the fuzzer), by transforming the code of the program under test.
+<strong>For example</strong>, let us consider the following code snippet as the fuzzed program.
+It is basically a C function checking if an appliance is running outside its allowed temperature limit and taking corrective actions if so.
+We suppose that the implementation is buggy, but that the bug only triggers a program crash (enabling a fuzzer to detect it) when the temperature is `50` and some rare values are provided in the `data` argument (requiring the fuzzer to generate many inputs with current_temp equal to `50` to actually trigger it).

 ```c
 void check(int current_temp,char *data[] ){
 if(current_temp>=50) // Bug: should be current_temp>50